Race and Law Enforcement

 In this speech, Jeff Pegues discusses the changing few of the news.

 Pegues has more than two decades of experience covering stories of national and international magnitude, including presidential elections, Hurricane Sandy and its aftermath.
 His breadth of experience covering the news of the day is often called upon for radio interviews and speaking engagements.
 Prior to joining CBS News Pegues spent nearly 10 years at WABC-TV in New York.
 Previously, Pegues was a weekday anchor and reporter at WBAL in Baltimore.
-He also anchored the top-rated evening newscasts at WSVN in Miami in the late 1990s.
-He is a proud graduate of Miami University of Ohio where he was also a scholarship football player and starting wide receiver in the early 1990s.
+He also anchored the top- rated evening newscasts at WSVN in Miami in the late 1990s.
+He is a proud graduate of Miami University of Ohio where he was a scholarship football player and starting wide receiver in the early 1990s.
 Pegues went to high school in Westport, Connecticut where he was an All-State sprinter and All-Conference running back on the football team.
 Prior to moving to Connecticut Pegues lived overseas in France, Zimbabwe, Ivory Coast, Nigeria, Zaire and the Philippines.